fxbriol/fxbriol.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a fourth year PhD student supervised by [Prof. Mark Girolami](https://www.imperial.ac.uk/people/m.girolami) and am part of a joint PhD program between the Department of Statistics at the [University of Warwick](https://warwick.ac.uk/fac/sci/statistics/) and the Department of Statistics at the [University of Oxford](https://www.stats.ox.ac.uk/) called the Oxford-Warwick Statistics Programme (OxWaSP).
-Since September 2016, I also have a visiting position in the Statistics Section at the Department of Mathematics at [Imperial College London](http://www.imperial.ac.uk/statistics/) and at [The Alan Turing Institute](https://www.turing.ac.uk/) as part of their programme on [Data-Centric Engineering](https://www.turing.ac.uk/research_projects/programme-data-centric-engineering).
+I am currently a researcher at [Imperial College London](http://www.imperial.ac.uk/statistics/) in the Statistics section of the Department of Mathematics.
+I work with [Prof. Mark Girolami](https://www.imperial.ac.uk/people/m.girolami) on the EPSRC funded [MURI project](http://vision.jhu.edu/infopursuit/) on ``Semantic Information Pursuit for Multimodal Data Analysis".
+I also hold a visiting researcher position at [The Alan Turing Institute](https://www.turing.ac.uk/) where I am part of the programme on [Data-Centric Engineering](https://www.turing.ac.uk/research_projects/programme-data-centric-engineering).

+Previously, I was also a PhD student on the Oxford-Warwick Statistics Programme (OxWaSP), which was jointly organised between the Department of Statistics at the [University of Warwick](https://warwick.ac.uk/fac/sci/statistics/) and the Department of Statistics at the [University of Oxford](https://www.stats.ox.ac.uk/).

 My main research interests are at the interface of Computational Statistics, Machine Learning and Applied Mathematics.
 In particular, I have been working on:

 * **Bayesian Probabilistic Numerical Methods**: I am interested in developing algorithms which solve problems from the field of numerical analysis using Bayesian inference methods.
-My work has focused particularly on Bayesian Quadrature, a method for numerical integration.
-I am part of the [SAMSI Working Group on Probabilistic Numerics](http://oates.work/samsi/) and one of the organisers of the regular online talks series.

 * **Monte Carlo Methods**: I am interested in analysing Markov Chain Monte Carlo algorithms and variance reduction methods for related Monte Carlo estimators, specifically control variates and control functionals.

 * **Stein's Method and Kernels**: Recent work has shown the benefits of combining [Stein's method](https://sites.google.com/site/steinsmethod/home) with reproducing kernel Hilbert spaces in order to obtain tractable divergences between probability measures.
 This can be a useful tool for developing methods in computational statistics such as control variates, samplers and statistical estimators.

-For more details on my research, see my [publications](https://fxbriol.github.io/publications/) page or my [Google scholar profile](https://scholar.google.co.uk/citations?user=yLBYtAwAAAAJ&hl=en), or try to catch me at one of my [presentations](https://fxbriol.github.io/presentations/).
+For more details on my research, see my [publications](https://fxbriol.github.io/papers/) page or my [Google scholar profile](https://scholar.google.co.uk/citations?user=yLBYtAwAAAAJ&hl=en), or try to catch me at one of my [presentations](https://fxbriol.github.io/presentations/).
 For supervision opportunities at Imperial College London, see also [this page](https://fxbriol.github.io/supervision/).

 ### News